jlparkI/AntPack/README.md

 pip install antpack
 ```

-AntPack is distributed as a wheel precompiled for most platforms and CPython >= 3.8,
+AntPack is distributed as a wheel precompiled for most platforms and CPython >= 3.9,
 so installation should be very straightforward.
-A source distribution is also available
-(C++17) in case there is any need to compile from source.

 ## Capabilities